mewa/mewa.github.io/content/posts/2018-05-02-launch-a-ci-service-in-100-lines-of-clojure.md

 ### Writing our API

-First of all, as listed earlier we have one goal --- to run code and report.
-Since CI jobs can be long running, we're going to split it into 2 separate endpoints: one for posting a job, another for retrieving info about it.
+As mentioned earlier, we have one goal --- to run code and report.
+Since CI jobs can be long running we're going to split it into 2 separate endpoints: one for posting a job, another for retrieving info about it.

 We're going to use [ring](https://github.com/ring-clojure/ring) for our API server.